msanterre/canoe/README.md

 # canoe
-Very simple URL shortener
+Canoe is a simple and fast URL shortener.

-Incredibly fast and simple URL shortener that runs on almost nothing.

-It used Redis as a backend, so this will scale up to a considerable amount of URLs.
+It uses Redis as a backend store, which allows canoe to scale to a considerable amount of URLs.

-To set it up locally, you just need to follow this [guide](https://github.com/msanterre/canoe/wiki/Local-setup)
+You just need to follow this [guide](https://github.com/msanterre/canoe/wiki/Local-setup) to set it up locally.

 ### Installation
 ```